Project Grants in Education

 ** Applying with a Fiscal Sponsor

-• Non-exempt, R.I.-based organizations can apply via a Fiscal Sponsor.
+• If not 501(c)(3) tax exempt, a Rhode Island-based organization can apply via a Fiscal Sponsor.
 A Fiscal Sponsor is an organization registered with R.I.’s Secretary of State Office and can accept a grant on your behalf.
 The Sponsor must be financially, administratively, and programmatically responsible for all conditions of the grant.

-• Organizations interested in using a Fiscal Sponsor must contact the Arts Education Program Director prior to beginning an application for approval and to request a grant profile that links the organization to the Fiscal Sponsor.
+• Organizations interested in using a Fiscal Sponsor must contact their program director prior to beginning an application for approval and to request a grant profile that links the organization to the Fiscal Sponsor.

 • Nonprofit organizations acting as Fiscal Sponsors can also apply for grants for their own programs or be awardees.

 When submitting a grant via a Fiscal Sponsor, a letter of agreement between the applicant and the Fiscal Sponsor must be provided.
 Download the fiscal sponsorship letter template.
-Typically, Fiscal Sponsor will charge an administrative fee ranging from 0-10 percent depending on the degree of administrative support and bookkeeping required.
-This fee can be factored into the grant budget in your application.
+Typically, a Fiscal Sponsor will charge an administrative fee ranging from 0-10 percent depending on the degree of administrative support and bookkeeping required.
+This fee can be factored into the budget.

 Fiscal Sponsor Requirements